IBM-Cloud/terraform-provider-ibm/website/docs/r/certificate_manager_order.html.markdown

 ## Attribute reference
-Review the output parameters that you can access after your resource is created.
+In addition to all argument references list, you can access the following attribute references after your resource is created.

 - `algorithm` - (String) The encryption algorithm.
 Valid values are `sha256WithRSAEncryption`.
 - `begins_on` - (String) The creation date of the certificate in UNIX epoch time.